 Stage 2 includes exposures that are subject to credit risk that have had a significant increase in credit risk since initial recognition but that do not have objective evidence of impairment.
 For these assets, lifetime ECL are recognised.
-Lifetime ECL are the expected credit losses that result from all possible default events over the expected life of the financial instrument.
-Expected credit losses are the weighted average credit losses with the life-time probability of default ('PD').
+Lifetime ECL is the ECL that result from all possible default events over the expected life of the financial instrument.
+ECLs are the weighted average credit losses with the life-time probability of default ('PD').